Azure/alz-terraform-accelerator/docs/wiki/Frequently-Asked-Questions.md

 1. Terraform will destroy all the resoources it created in the boostrap.

 You'll not be able to delete the `./v#.#.#` folder and run the `New-ALZEnvironment` command again.

+## Multiple landing zone deployments

+### I want to deploy multiple landing zones, but the PowerShell command keeps trying to overrwrite my existing environment.

+After bootstrapping, the PowerShell leaves the folder structure intact, including the Terraform state file.
+This is by design, so you have an opportunity to amend or destroy the environment.

+If you want to deploy to a separate environment, the simplest approach is to specify a separate folder for each deployment using thr `-Output` parameter.
+For example:

+- Deployment 1: `New-ALZEnvironment -IaC "terraform" -Cicd "azuredevops" -Output "./deployment1"`
+- Deployment 2: `New-ALZEnvironment -IaC "terraform" -Cicd "azuredevops" -Output "./deployment2"`

+You can then deploy as many times as you like without interferring with a previous deployment.